Non-resident's application for tax at source card, tax card, tax prepayment or tax number (Form 5057) – Instructions

 This section is for reporting your personal data and address details.

 - Enter your family name and given names in their boxes on the first line.

 - Enter your Finnish personal identity code, if you have one.
 Give your date of birth in the form day-month-year (ddmmyyyy).

 - Enter your country of residence and citizenship in the marked boxes.
 Write the full name of your country of residence rather than using a country code.

 Enter the Tax Identification Number (TIN) issued by your country of residence on the line 'Tax Identification Number (TIN) in country of residence'.
 Contact the tax authorities of your country of residence for more detailed information about TIN.

-- Address in country of residence: Enter your address in your country of residence.
-Fill in the street address, postal code, city/town and country in the marked boxes.
+- Address in country of residence: Enter your address in the country of residence.
+Enter the street address, postal code, city/town and country in the marked fields.

-- Address in Finland: Enter your postal address, house number, entrance and flat number, or the number of a post office box.
+- Address in Finland: Fill in your postal address, house number, entrance and flat number, or your P.O.
+Box number.
 Also fill in the postal code and city/town.